Motor Vehicle Accidents

-If you should find yourself involved in a motor vehicle accident, it’s terribly important to try as hard as you can to stay as calm as you can; because the steps that you do – or don’t – take after an accident can have a huge impact on everything from your physical health and safety, to the outcome of any legal action that may arise as a result of the accident.
+If you should find yourself involved in a motor vehicle accident, it is important to stay as calm as possible.
+The steps that you take – or don’t take – immediately after an accident can have a huge impact on everything from your physical health and safety, to the outcome of any legal action that may arise as a result of the accident.

-You must notify the police while you are at the scene of the accident so that a full report of the incident is completed.
-If, for whatever reason, you have left the scene of the accident and did not make an accident report, it is in your best interest to call the police promptly and request to make at least a delayed report.
-If you think that you have not sustained any serious injuries, still proceed with great caution, as experience shows that some injuries and symptoms are “masked” in the immediate aftermath and shock of an accident, sometimes not fully apparent for a day or more.
+You must notify the police while you are at the scene of an accident so that a full report of the incident is completed.
+If, for whatever reason, you have left the scene of an accident and did not make an accident report, it is in your best interest to call the police promptly and request to file a report.
+If you think that you have not sustained any serious injuries, you should still proceed with filing a report.
+Experience has shown that some injuries and symptoms are “masked” in the immediate aftermath and shock of an accident and may not become fully apparent for a day or more.

 It can be several days before an accident report is filed by the police and available to you and/or your attorney.
 Getting complete contact and insurance information from the other drivers & vehicles involved in the accident, as well as statements from any witnesses on the scene, can be a big help to both you and your attorney.

 It is always a good idea to visually document the accident scene.
-Get out the cell phone – or have someone else do it if possible – and get photographs and video of the damage to your motor vehicle (or to the vehicle that you were a passenger in) BEFORE it is repaired or totaled.
+Get out the cell phone – or have someone else do it– and get photographs and video of the damage to your motor vehicle (or to the vehicle that you were a passenger in) BEFORE it is driven away, towed, repaired or totaled.
 Also get photos and video of any and all cuts, bruises or any other noticeable injuries that you have suffered, and any evidence of circumstances related to the accident – like skid marks on the road, damage to property, or any other evidence of the collision at the scene of the accident.

-Throughout the medical care you receive for your injuries, keep records of dates, care settings, the names of the doctors and other providers, what was done, what medications were prescribed, and what was discussed.
+Throughout the time period that medical care is being provided for your injuries, keep records of dates, the names of doctors and other health care providers, what medical services were provided, which medications were prescribed, and what was discussed.
 If you do not feel well enough to maintain this information, ask a friend or family member to do it for you.

-It is crucial that car accident victims hire an aggressive law firm with maximum experience in South Florida injury law.
-For forty years now, Thomas & Pearl has successfully represented thousands of car crash and motor vehicle accident victims.
-We know the South Florida legal, judicial and insurance systems backwards and forwards.
+It is crucial that car accident victims hire an aggressive personal injury law firm with a great deal of experience in South Florida injury law.
+For over 45 years, Thomas & Pearl has successfully represented thousands of car crash and motor vehicle accident victims.
+We know the South Florida legal, judicial and insurance systems inside and out.
 We know your rights, and we know how to fight for them.
 Once you team up with us, you’ll need to keep us “in the loop” about any and all medical care you receive or anything else related to your case.
 Working together, we’ll achieve the very best possible outcome for you.

 Basically, anything that you say can and probably will be used against you.
-So – avoid speaking to anyone at the accident scene, other than to: provide the police with your identifying information as they request; exchange contact and insurance information with the other party or parties involved in the crash; obtain contact information and statements from any witnesses.
+So, avoid speaking to anyone at the accident scene, other than to provide the police with your identifying information as they request, to exchange contact and insurance information with the other party or parties involved in the crash and to obtain contact information and statements from any witnesses.